Job Prospects... At a glance

 *Projected growth is for the broader category of “Media Professionals”.

 The number of radio and TV presenters employed in New Zealand increased from 2006 to 2013.
-Future growth for the wider category of ‘Media Professionals’ is projected to be 3.5% each year to 2021, and then 2.2% out to 2026.
+Future growth for the wider category of ‘Media Professionals’ is projected to be 2.9% each year to 2023, and 1.7% out to 2028.

 There is, however, plenty of competition for available roles, which means it can be hard to find work.
 It is particularly hard for inexperienced people to enter the industry.